 What this means to writers is that you should always be mindful of the fair use doctrine and take great care to seek reprint permission if you have any doubt.
 Furthermore, anytime you quote from someone else’s work, be sure to properly attribute it.

-4 Responses to “Quoting Copyrighted Work”
+4 thoughts on “Quoting Copyrighted Work”

 Could you please expand upon your last paragraph, regarding proper attribution, in a future post?